DreamPurchaseZnz/Python-Module/Data_model.md

 ## Objects, values and types
 **Objects**: are Python’s abstraction for data.
 All data in a Python program is represented by objects or by relations between objects.
 (In a sense, and in conformance to Von Neumann’s model of a “stored program computer,” code is also represented by objects.)

-**type and value**: Every object has an identity.
+**Type and Value**: Every object has an identity.
 An object’s identity never changes once it has been created; you may think of it as the object’s address in memory.
 > is operator: compares the identity of two objects;
 > id() function: returns an integer representing its identity.
 > type() function: returns an object’s type (which is an object itself).
 Like its identity, an object’s type is also unchangeable